edio/pympdscrobble/README.md

 pympdscrobble
 =============

-last.fm scrobbler for mpd written in mpd
+last.fm scrobbler for mpd written in python